inhindsight/hindsight/apps/definition/README.md

-The basic default functions include a pre-compile `migrate/1` function for defining a migration path to upgrade the specification of the definition as its needs change and a getter function for quickly returning the schema definition of the struct instance.
+The basic default functions include a pre-compile `migrate/1` function for defining a migration path to upgrade the specification of the definition as its needs change and a getter function for returning the schema definition of the struct instance.

 Finally, definition provides an overridable `on_new/1` function that allows